gonzaaasanchez/tfi-backend-sanchezpalomino/docs/caregiver-search.md

 - Caregivers must have their `carerConfig` configured with prices
 - Distance is calculated using the Haversine formula between coordinates
 - Commission is fixed at 6% of total price
 - Results include pagination to handle large data volumes
+- Start date must be at least tomorrow (not today)
+- All prices are formatted with thousand separators for better readability